-The Board of Directors monitors compliance with the Code by ensuring that the Code sets out the basic principles by which all employees, officers and directors of the Corporation conduct themselves and that as part of the recruitment process for new employees, all employees read and sign a copy of the Code.
 6. Nomination of Directors (a) Describe the process by which the board identifies new candidates for board nomination.
 The Corporation does not have a nominating committee.
-The Board of Directors is responsible for proposing new nominees.
-The Board of Directors is also responsible for the ongoing assessment of directors.
-New nominees must have a track record in general business management, special expertise in an area of strategic interest to the Corporation and the ability to devote the time required, and must show support for the Corporation's mission and strategic objectives and a willingness to serve. (b) Disclose whether or not the board has a nominating committee composed entirely of independent directors.
-If the board does not have a nominating committee composed entirely of independent directors, describe what steps the board takes to encourage an objective nomination process. assessment of new Board members is deemed necessary.
-Once a year, the members of the Board (c) If the board has a nominating committee, describe the responsibilities, powers and operation of the nominating committee.
+The Board of Directors is responsible for proposing new nominees and for the ongoing assessment of directors.
+Nominees must have a background in general business management, special expertise in an area of strategic interest to the Corporation, the ability to devote the time required, and must show support for the Corporation's mission and strategic objectives and a willingness to serve.
+New nominees must also be or become a shareholder and there is no minimum shareholding requirement. (b) Disclose whether or not the board has a nominating committee composed entirely of independent directors.
+If the board does not have a nominating committee composed entirely of independent directors, describe what steps the board takes to encourage an objective nomination process.
+The Corporation does not have a nominating committee at this time.
+Once a year, the members of the Board establish the various Board committees and their respective makeup according to the skills, interests and availability of individual Board members, and appoint a chair for each committee.
+The independent directors evaluate Board and individual director performance.
+The Corporation has a small five-member Board with three independent members.
+The Chair of the Board and the lead Director are responsible for ensuring Board member diversity and chemistry.
+Board members represent approximately 53% of the Corporation's shares. (c) If the board has a nominating committee, describe the responsibilities, powers and operation of the nominating committee.
 Not applicable.
 7. Compensation (a) Describe the process by which the board determines the compensation for the issuer's directors and officers.
-The Board of Directors has a Compensation Committee composed of Claude A. Garcia, Stephen A. Jarislowsky, G. Douglas Goodfellow, Normand Morin and Alain Côté.
+Board of Directors' Compensation Committee was composed of Claude A. Garcia (until his retirement on April 14, 2021), Stephen A. Jarislowsky, G. Douglas Goodfellow, Normand Morin and Alain Côté.
 All officers of the Corporation receive compensation that is believed to be competitive with the compensation packages paid by comparable corporations.
-The Compensation Committee used to manage the Stock Option Plan for senior executives, prior to its termination, and performs all other duties entrusted to it by the Board of Directors.
-The Compensation Committee reviews director
+The Compensation Committee performed all other duties entrusted to it by the Board of Directors.
+The Compensation Committee reviews director compensation once a year.
+To make its